Rehab Center in Danvers Aims to Boost Care with New Professionals

 “Here, we recognize that addiction is a brain disease but also treat it as a medical component,” said Laura Ames, the CEO of Recovery Centers of America at Danvers.
 “So, we are looking at the holistic patient.
 We get patients who come in with heart diseases, blood pressure issues or respiratory issues and we look at all conditions, the whole patient.
 Everything from where they live and their families to the medical, emotional and physical components.”

 The patients admitted to the 207-bed facility get to be supervised 24/7 by a team of clinicians, psychiatrists, primary therapists, and nurses.

 “We provide services that most providers do not, such as family therapy,” Ames said.
 “We also have an art therapist, a nutritionist, and a personal trainer, for instance.”

-Some of the other treatment approaches offered by the rehab center include dialectal behavioral therapy, music therapy, skill-based workshops, meditation, yoga and other spiritual services.
+Some of the other treatment approaches offered by the rehab center include dialectal behavioral therapy, skill-based workshops, meditation and other spiritual services.

 Although numerous methods of treating substance use disorders are available, people need more access to addiction treatment services considering the impacts drugs like opioids have had in the area.

 “The opioid epidemic is at the forefront of everything that we seem to be doing right now,” Turner said.
 “The consensus of opinions is that we need more beds in Massachusetts for people who are insured and who are not insured.
 I just value the opportunity to come here and be part of an organization that will open more than 200 beds in the state and free up public beds for other people.
 I feel like I am going to be a part of a huge solution for this epidemic.”